hartmast/Constsem_Helsinki/index.md

 ## Corpus study

-- database: DWDS core corpus of the 21st century
+> - database: DWDS core corpus of the 21st century
-- search for future-related temporal adverbials like *morgen*, *bald*, etc. (search terms from Hilpert 2008)
+> - search for future-related temporal adverbials like *morgen*, *bald*, etc. (search terms from Hilpert 2008)
-- 5000 hits randomly selected - 572 datapoints after manual deletion of false hits
+> - 5000 hits randomly selected - 572 datapoints after manual deletion of false hits
-- manually annotated for
+> - manually annotated for
   - **CONSTRUCTION**: Is the futurate present or the werden + Infinitive construction used in the sentence?
   - **NEGATION**: Is the proposition negated?
   - **CLAUSE**: Does the construction occur in a main clause or a subordinate clause?
   - **VOICE**: Is the sentence in which the construction occurs framed in the active or in the passive voice?
   - **TEMPORAL DISTANCE**: Proximity of the event, if it can be inferred from the temporal adverbial
-  - **VERB LEMMA**: The lemma of the full verb.
+  - In addition: **GENRE** annotation from DWDS taken into account

 ---